ai4ed/ai4ed.github.io/_posts/2022-09-16-aaai2023competition.markdown

 {original question id:
   {
     "content": the question textual content.
 The text tokens are anonymized and mapped into internal unique integer tokens.
     "concept_routes": all the KCs are stored hierarchically in a tree-like structure.
 A concept route is a path from the root to the leaf in the KC tree.
+Different concept routes maybe have the same leaf node, because we build concept paths from different aspects.
     "analysis": the textual content of question answer and its detailed analysis.
 The text tokens are anonymized and mapped into internal unique integer tokens.
     "type": the question type.
 0: blank filling question; 1: single-choice question; 2: problem-solving question.
   }